mamasha/Portfolio/README.md

-# Ruven Bass's portfolio
+# Reuven Bass's portfolio

 Hello there.
 I am aiming to be a software architect.
 Architects build things.
-Here is my journy - my projects that took hours of thinking, designing and implementing.
+Here is my journey - my projects that took hours of thinking, designing and implementing.

 ##### Architecture
 - **[Programming to an interface](Architecture/programming-to-an-interface.md)**